kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 upstream        https://github.com/ansible/ansible (push)
 ```

-Synchronize your local clone with upstream:
+Now that the upstream is set up, if you ever need to synchronize your clone with the upstream, you'll just have to do the following:

 ```sh
 $ git fetch upstream
 ...
 $ git merge upstream/devel
 ```

-Update your forked repository
+Don't forget after a synchronisation to update your fork!

 ```sh
 $ git push origin devel
 ```

+There you go!
+The project is now ready to be worked on on your computer!

-#### b.
+#### c.
 Setup your python environment

-Ansible is written in python so you need to setup a python develop environment.
+Since Ansible is written in python, you'll need to setup a python working environment.
+Though we will use `pipenv`, you are welcome to use any python environment manager you are most confortable with.

-Setup a new python virtual environment:
+First, setup the environment itself:

 ```sh
 $ pipenv --python 3.5 # replace python version for python 2.7